bristow/ubuntupostinstall/README.md

 The dummy action will create a /tmp/pkg-before.txt with a listing of all the packages installed on your system after the script execution.

-## Contribute ?
+## Contribuer ?

-Need a new function ?
+Besoin d'une nouvelle fonction ?

-Found a bug ?
+Bug trouvé ?

-Please fill an issue here: https://github.com/nicolargo/ubuntupostinstall/issues/new
+Remplir une issue ici : https://github.com/nicolargo/ubuntupostinstall/issues/new